-Figure 5.
-High prevalence of cognitive impairments across all sub-types at 1 and 12 months, using the threshold for moderate traumatic brain injury. generally have worse HRQoL and social functioning, a lower likelihood of returning to work, and more psychological distress than those without cognitive dysfunction.^{6,54,55,57,77} POST-ICECAP will collect serial measurements to reliably quantify individual cognitive outcomes using the global Age-adjusted standardized cognition score (primary cognitive outcome) and sub-types summary scores derived from a battery of neuropsychological tests (NIH toolbox) and a validated brief telephone-based test.
+2.5.5 Cognitive Function (Performance-based Outcome, Secondary Study Outcome).
+Mild to severe cognitive impairment occurs in 25-60% of OHCA survivors^{20,48,50,55,66,73,74} and persists months to years after hospital discharge.^{6,28,75,76} In our pilot cohort, we found a high prevalence of cognitive impairment at 1 and 12 months, with the most prominent impairments in attention, immediate memory, and delayed memory (Figure 5).20 OHCA survivors with cognitive dysfunction generally have worse HRQoL and social functioning, a lower likelihood of returning to work, and more psychological distress than those without cognitive dysfunction.^{6,54,55,57,77} POST-ICECAP will collect serial measurements to reliably quantify individual cognitive outcomes using the global Age-adjusted standardized cognition score (primary cognitive outcome) and sub-types summary scores derived from a battery of neuropsychological tests (NIH toolbox) and a validated brief telephone-based test.